 It can be a long way to go to stand out from the crowd.

-But there is an easier way to use a custom font.
-We’re going to spotlight a WordPress font plugin called Use Any Font, which makes it easy to have a custom font up and running in a few minutes.
+But there is an easier way to use custom font.
+We’re going to spotlight a WordPress font plugin called Use Any Font, which makes it easy to add fonts to WordPress in minutes.

 The Pros and Cons of Custom Fonts